-How to Bug Bomb a House for Roaches?
-What You Need To Know!
+How to Bug Bomb a House for Roaches: 10 Easy & Effective Steps!

 Cockroaches are one of the most pervasive pests across the United States, invading the nooks and crannies of our homes to spread filth and germs.
 Prevention is the most efficient method of managing roaches, but given their small size and persistent drive to get into homes, any small oversight can be enough to let an infestation take root.

-If you end up with a cockroach problem, you may be interested in trying one of the more aggressive control measures — bug bombs, also called foggers.
-We’ll walk you through how to bug bomb a house for roaches to ensure your safety and help eliminate the infestation, hopefully, for good.
+If you end up with a cockroach problem, you may be interested in trying one of the more aggressive control measures, like bug bombs, also called foggers.
+We’ll walk you through how to bug bomb a house for roaches to ensure your safety and help eliminate the infestation, hopefully for good.

-A bug bomb is an aerosol device that you activate in the center of a pest-infested room.
+A bug bomb is an aerosol device you activate in a pest-infested room’s center.
 The canister releases a fog of pesticide particles, which settle on surfaces around the room to kill any cockroaches they touch.

 1. Measure the Space